pubnub/js-chat/samples/vue/README.md

     cd lib
     ```

-1. Bundle the TypeScript library and compile it to a JavaScript script.
+1. Bundle the TypeScript library and compile it down to a JavaScript script.

     ```bash showLineNumbers
     yarn build